-The Notice of AGM is sent out at least 20 working days in advance of the meeting.
-In any event, all shareholders will have the opportunity to put questions to the Board and the Investment Manager, either formally at the Company's AGM on 20 February 2024 or in writing at any time during the year via the Company Secretary.
+The Notice of AGM is sent out at least 20 working days in advance of the meeting as per the AIC Code.
+In any event, all shareholders will have the opportunity to put questions to the Board and the Investment Manager, either formally at the Company's AGM on 25 February 2025 or in writing at any time during the year via the Company Secretary.

-Approved by the Board of Directors on 8 December 2023 and signed on its behalf by:
+Approved by the Board of Directors on 16 December 2024 and signed on its behalf by:

-Shelagh Mason Steve Le Page Chairman Audit Committee Chairman
+Steve Le Page

+Audit Committee Chairman